fmkguy/mtg-card-service/README.md

 POST /api/v1/collection
 ```

-Accepts a list of card `uuid` strings and returns the full sorted list of cards.
+Accepts an array of card `uuid` strings and returns the full sorted list of cards.

 > **Note:** `limit` and `offset` aren't available on this endpoint.
 The API simply returns the complete list of requested cards.